 are our tips on protecting your money and your personal details

 Keep your password

-If you keep records of your online banking login name and
+If you keep records of your internet banking login name and

 password, keep them separate from each other.
 Never keep them with